"Framing Error" refers to the improper matting or scaling of the intended visual resolution & frame.

 How to Prevent:

 Review any matting.
-Do not punch in further than intended visual resolution when possible.
+Do not push in further than intended resolution when possible.

-Shoot higher resolution than intended, in order to have room for framing without compromising quality.
+Shoot and finish at higher native resolution than intended final delivery to allow for re-framing without compromising image quality.

 Affected shot must be corrected or replaced with a shot that matches the visual look of the content around it.

-Pillarbox archival footage to retain as much quality as possible, when appropriate.
+Archival footage should retain as much quality as possible, when appropriate.